 We are all prone to such mental distortions.
 Catastrophizing something bad can be fun and give us a call to action, but we soon learn to search for the negative in all situations.
 Demonizing those on the other side of the isle is trump card to discount their views, but this is a lazy tactic that allows us to never confront the logic that probably backs their viewpoints.

 While a systemic issue, we can all correct this scary trend as individuals.
-When facing any opposing views or seemingly offensive people take the cognitive behavior therapy approach to possibly reframe the facts.
+When facing any opposing views or seemingly offensive people take the cognitive behavioral therapy approach to possibly reframe the facts.
 Ground your views in evidence and facts.
 Seek out evidence that might disprove your initial hypothesis or viewpoint.

 The social justice movement claims to be rooted in empathy.
 I ask, if you are so empathic for a given minority that you commit verbal or physical violence against a white male, are you truly acting from empathy or hate?
 True empathy is universal.